Reeds-github/Hero-Mode/README.md

 <li>Open up Dolphin, press "Config", go to the "Advanced" tab, and make sure "Load Custom Texutres" is unchecked.</li>
 <li>Hero Mode now has a HD texture pack that is a work in progress, so leave it checked if you want to use that.</li>
-<li>Open up the "Settings", and in the "General" tab make sure "Enable Cheats" is unchecked.</li>
+<li>Open up the "Settings", and in the "General" tab and make sure "Enable Cheats" is unchecked.</li>
 <li>If you do not turn off cheats, Hero Mode will not function properly.</li>
 <li>Press "Open" and locate the Hero Mode file to boot up the mod.</li>